Lordbooker/linux-g13-driver/README.md

 I forked the repo because parts of it are already 10 years old, and I still tinker with the hardware.
 So far, I have only modified the C++ part (i.e., the driver itself).
 I'm not familiar with Java, and the config program isn't strictly necessary, as I can overwrite the default settings at any time using other key mapping tools.

-Nevertheless, it still works with the included mapping tool, and you can use it to save 4 sets.
+Nevertheless, it still works with the included mapping tool, and you can use it to save 4 different mappingsets.

 ## Notes